 As we embark on new projects, there are always questions.
 Though we would all love easy answers, I find that truly understanding the requirements and how the product is used brings the answers faster.
 Also, variations in understanding will change the design, so using a methodology like a Design Sprint is a great way to quickly hone your collective vision so answers to the big questions have context and meaning.

 I went into the meeting thinking it absolutely made sense in the market, but half way through I was totally convinced otherwise.
 (Though I did not voice this to anyone.)
-By the time we were done, my view had changed again, and I am back to believing it is both possible and practical, but it will hinge on some key events.
-Those keys for success uncovered by our Design Sprint are absolutely treasures I would not have considered without the brain power of the great people that helped. — Did I mention that I’m super thankful for the time and help given by these smart friends?
+By the time we were done, my view had changed again, and I am back to believing it is both possible and practical.
+I also think the world needs it, but it will hinge on some key events.
+Those keys for success uncovered by our Design Sprint are absolutely treasures I would not have considered without the brain power of the great people that helped. - Did I mention that I'm super thankful for the time and help given by these smart friends?

 When Dave first unveiled the prototype, we were impressed.
 We helped him hone some of the programmed sequences, then all fell in love with how it worked.
 As much as we loved the prototype in the meeting room, when we took it outside to test, the presentation in the 'wild' was completely different.
 We were surprised a little at the difference, though positively pleased.